koindx/docs/docs/getting-started/custom_tokens.md

 After that you will see the "Select a Token" modal.

-Here all tokens that Koindx or you added are listed.
+Here all tokens that KoinDX or you added are listed.
 You can choose one of these to swap for example.

 If you want to select a custom token, you need to choose the Manage Tokens page below the listed assets.